Rishika-s11/Loan_Approval_Intelligence_Suite/README.md

 <!-- add descreption in your own words -->

-During my internship period, I participated in multiple community-oriented activities .....<!-- add descreption in your own words -->
+During my internship period, I participated in multiple community-oriented activities.
+Along with developing technical and non-technical skills, this internship also emphasized the importance of social responsibility and community service.
+These activities helped me understand a sense of responsibility beyond academic and technical work.<!-- add descreption in your own words -->

 ### **Activities Involved**
 <!-- add the location where you given -->
-- **Blood Donation** – Donated blood and supported basic assistance tasks during the camp.
+- **Blood Donation** – Donated blood during a blood donation camp organized in memory of the founder, held at the college auditorium.

  <!-- add the location where you have panted -->
-- **Tree Plantation Drive** – Participated by planting trees and contributing to environmental improvement.
+- **Tree Plantation Drive** – Participated by planting trees in my area and contributing to environmental improvement.

   <!-- add the location where you helped -->
-- **Helping Elder Citizens** – Assisted two elderly individuals with simple daily tasks and provided support where needed.
+- **Helping Elder Citizens** – Assisted two elderly and handicapped individuals with simple daily tasks and provided support where needed.

 <!-- you can write impacts according to your experience in your words-->

 ### **Impact / Contribution**

-- Helped create a supportive environment during the blood donation camp. <!-- add the location where you given -->
+- Donated blood as part of a community blood donation initiative.<br>
-- Actively participated in promoting a greener and cleaner surroundings.
+- Actively participated in promoting a greener and cleaner environment.<br>
-- Offered personal assistance to elder citizens, strengthening community bonds.
+- Assisted a paralyzed individual and a senior citizen with daily tasks, strengthening community bonds.<br>
-- Improved skills in communication, coordination, and social responsibility.
+- Developed stronger communication, coordination, empathy, and social responsibility through community engagement.<br>

 ### **Photos**